In this article, I`d like to tell you about Semi-Permanent Makeup (SPM) for lips.

 If you have Fordyce spots on your lips and you’re unhappy about the way they look, permanent makeup is one of the options to cover them up.

 The Fordyce granules are enlarged oil glands.
 They are completely normal, harmless, and painless.

 Lip SPM can be performed on different skin tones.
 I am expertly trained and have experience in the art of permanent makeup application for all skin tones.

-The appointment usually takes approximately 2.5 to 3 hours.
+The appointment usually takes approximately 2 to 2.5 hours.